 For religious and copyright reasons, photography is not permitted in the following areas:

 The photography of certain, individual items may not be allowed due to loan arrangements.
 Please ask a member of staff if you’re unsure.

+Free Wi-Fi is available inside the palace.
 Simply follow the on-screen prompts on your mobile device to get connected.

 Please alert a uniformed member of staff if someone within your party requires First Aid during the visit.

 In the interest of security, visitors are granted admission to the palace on the condition they may be searched before entering the premises.

 As well as visiting the palace and grounds, there are other activities and organisations based at Hampton Court.

 Fishing is permitted in the waters of Hampton Court and Bushy Park during the season (16 June 2023 -14 March 2024).
 To fish in the waters of Hampton Court, Home Park and Bushy Park you must have a valid Fishing permit and are subject to the permit’s Terms and Conditions.
 To fish in the River Thames you require an EA licence only.

 To apply for a 2023-2024 Fishing Permit please download an application form, and return your completed form to the address below.
 Please include the following with your application: